keerthi1822/angularspringbootFSproject/README.md

    ## How to open H2 memory DB
    after running the spring boot application open the browser with "localhost:8080/h2-console"  which opens a form.

-   test the connection and if everything goes well you can see the editor where you can wrrite the query to insert and view the data.
+   test the connection and if everything goes well you can see the editor where you can write the query to insert and view the data.